Every company has a communal intelligence of data, information, processes, resources, and more than forms its knowledge base.

 3. Develop Content Collaboratively

 The need for cross-team collaboration is huge.
-Now, the creation of your knowledge base should involve input from team members from several units or departments.
+Now, creating your knowledge base should involve input from team members from several units or departments.

-Say, for instance, your sales team will recognize what type of information your target customers need to know before they make some actions.
+Say, for instance, your sales team will recognize what type of information your target customers need to know before they take some actions.

 With this, your team can concentrate on writing knowledge base articles that may answer relevant questions for your target clientele.